 Pricing and Plans

-BistroMD offers five plans: standard, gluten-free, heart-healthy, diabetic, and menopause.
+BistroMD offers six plans: standard, gluten-free, heart-healthy, diabetic, keto, and menopause.
 The company also has a snack program, called EATS (Essential And Tasty Snacks), available as an add-on.
 You can order either the full program or just lunch and dinner.
 It breaks down like this:

 The company often offers discounts, so you may be able to sign up at a lower cost.
 BistroMD ships frozen meals via FedEx anywhere in the continental U.S. Shipping is a flat $19.95.